valever/Fraud-Modeling/articles/model_stability_metrics.md

-# Understanding Model Evaluation Metrics in Fraud Detection: Beyond Accuracy
+# Understanding Model Stability Metrics in Fraud Detection: Beyond Accuracy

 In the realm of fraud detection, choosing the right metrics to evaluate model performance is crucial.
 This article delves into various evaluation metrics, their significance in unbalanced datasets, and how they behave under different fraud scenarios.